Jay Ruderman: Early life and education

 Jay Seth Ruderman was born in Boston to Marcia and Morton Ruderman, the eldest of three children.
 Ruderman's father was a founder of Meditech.
 He was raised in a traditional Jewish home to Zionist parents.
 He visited Israel for the first time at the age of 13, as a gift for his bar-mitzvah.
 He attended public schools in Lynnfield, Massachusetts, and received his undergraduate degree in 1988 from Brandeis University, where he served as president of the student body in 1986–1987.
 He earned his JD from Boston University School of Law in 1993.

 Ruderman is married to Israeli-American Shira Menashe Ruderman, who serves as executive director of the Ruderman Foundation.
 They live in the Greater Boston area and have four children.

 Career

 Ruderman began his career as Assistant District Attorney in Salem, MA and also worked as deputy director of AIPAC in New England.
-In 2005, he enlisted in the Israeli Defense Forces and became the liaison between the IDF and Diaspora Jewry.
+In 2005, he enlisted in the Israel Defense Forces and became the liaison between the IDF and Diaspora Jewry.
 After his service, he returned to AIPAC as Leadership Director in Israel before assuming a position at the Ruderman Family Foundation.

 In 2025, Ruderman was featured in the documentary True Value by Alexander Freeman, which is narrated by Chris Cooper, delves into the lives of several people’s experiences looking for meaningful employment, including Freeman himself, a filmmaker with cerebral palsy.